Skip to main content

 “Some patients and physicians may be nervous when using a medication that needs to be compounded,” says Aitcheson.
 To ease concerns, he points out, “Naltrexone has been used safely for at least 40 years and we are prescribing it at less than one tenth of the minimal normal dose.”

-The most common dose of LDN is 4.5 mg/day, but the range is from 1.5 to 9 mg.
-Just like all medications, one dose doesn’t work for everyone.
-LDN is usually taken as a single dose at bedtime because if side effects occur, they won’t impact daytime function.
+The most common dose of LDN is 4.5 mg/day, but the range is from 1.5 to 9 mg.2 Just like all medications, one dose doesn’t work for everyone.
+Fibromyalgia patients usually take LDN as a single dose at bedtime because if side effects occur, they won’t impact daytime function.

 “I just recommend that patients start at 4.5 mg at night,” says Mackey.
 “I don’t think that there is anything magical about that dose.”
 This was the dose used in the fibromyalgia trial and it happens to be the average dose patients end up taking.